 Tortas de Alicante are also known as Imperial.
 The dough, made of turrón of Alicante, is molded manually to obtain a thin and round layer covered by two wafer-thin slices, one on top and one below.
 The whole almonds and the wafer gives it a very pleasant flavour.

-Together with the Terronico, they are the only turrones in which the skin of the toasted almond is not removed; that’s why their flavours are very different from the rest.
+Crunchy turrón divided in two overlaid bars, which have been nicely crafted to make it easier to eat.
+Made of roasted honey and roasted sesame seeds to obtain a distinctive flavour.
+Together with the Guirlache, they are the only turrones in which the skin of the toasted almond is not removed; that’s why their flavours are very different from the rest.